 The chemist and photographers include a dispensary, aerated waters section and a photography studio where visitors can have a picture taken in period costume.

-At the East of the Town near the fairground is the Railway Station, depicting a typical small passenger and goods facility.
+At the East of the Town near the fairground is Rowley Railway Station, depicting a typical small passenger and goods facility.
 Visitors can take a short ride on the train around the back of the town.
-The station is equipped with two footbridges, a wrought iron example to the east having come from Howden-le-Wear, and a cast iron example to the west sourced from Dunston.
+The station is equipped with two footbridges, a wrought iron example to the east which came from Howden-le-Wear, and a cast-iron example to the west sourced from Dunston.
 The station was originally in Rowley, near Consett, County Durham, in 1867 and was reopened at Beamish in 1976 by poet Sir John Betjeman.

 Mahogany Drift mine